 However, despite such creative involvement, the ultimate product is technically not that of Hedi Slimane; it is YSL.
 The runway show is presented under the YSL name.
 The stores where one can purchase the clothes are YSL stores.
 The ad campaigns are YSL, etc. This is not only customary practice for creative directors, it is the result of careful contracts between the house and the creative director.

-Part of what YSL paid for in enlisting Slimane was the right to own all of the intellectual property rights in connection with his creative outputs for the duration of his tenure with the house.
-As a result of carefully crafted contract clauses, the rights to all of the aforementioned creations are property of YSL, regardless of who actually created these things.
+In a traditional employment relationship, part of what an employer, such as YSL, is paying for in enlisting a certain creative, say Slimane, is the right to own all of the intellectual property rights in connection with his creative outputs for the duration of his tenure with the house.
+As a result of carefully crafted contract clauses, the rights to all of the aforementioned creations tend to become the property of the brand, regardless of who actually created these things.

 If we look to the U.S. Patent and Trademark Office, this concept is put into more concrete terms.
 The Janis high heeled pump that Slimane showed in one of his early collections for the house was awarded design patent protection in July 2015.
 While Slimane is listed on the patent as the inventor of the shoe, the patent rights in the shoe were assigned to (read: transferred and now belong to) YSL.
 The same can be said for every other patented design that came from YSL during Slimane’s tenure, and there are quite a few, including those for bags, and a number of jewelry and footwear designs.

 But what about photos?
-That is, after all, why we embarked on this discussion in the first place.
-As you may know, Slimane is something of a photographer.
-In between his Dior Homme tenure and his four-year stint at YSL, he decamped to Los Angeles and spent his time fostering his craft, namely, shooting skinny young rocker types and models and documenting it on his lengthy, archive-like website, Hedi Slimane Diary.
+In between his Dior Homme tenure and his four-year stint at YSL, Slimane - who is not just a fashion designer but also a photographer - decamped to Los Angeles and spent his time fostering his craft, namely, shooting skinny young rocker types and models and documenting it on his lengthy, archive-like website, Hedi Slimane Diary.
 As a free agent during that time, he undoubtedly owns the rights to those photos; the photographer is deemed the natural copyright holder in accordance with U.S. copyright law.

 The more difficult question comes when considering the countless photos Slimane took while maybe not technically acting in his capacity as creative director.
 There are the backstage shots for any of the runway shows, for instance.
 Or the “Private” session photos that look a whole like the some of the images that ultimately became ad campaigns (think: photos of Cara Delevingne in YSL couture that Slimane labels as a “Private Session” on his Twitter but are almost identical to ones that are included in the house’s latest couture campaign).